artefactual/archivematica-docs/admin-manual/security/security.rst

 .. code:: bash

-   $ sudo /usr/share/archivematica/virtualenvs/archivematica/bin/pip install -U certifi
+   $ sudo -u archivematica /usr/share/archivematica/virtualenvs/archivematica/bin/pip install -U certifi

 The services need to be restarted after the update, for example if you are using systemd: